HealthifyMe: Growth and feature launches

 In February 2019, it was reported that HealthifyMe had more than 8 million users across all markets.
 Later in 2019, the company launched "Ria 2.0", including the feature, "Snap", using which users can take a picture of their food and the AI can identify the dish and log the calories, provided the dish is among the 10,000 dishes tracked by it.
 It also launched "Smart Plans" in which users get a customised diet plan recommendation from Ria.

 In January 2020, the company partnered with Swiggy enabling users to order healthy foods from nearby restaurants picked by its nutritionists.
 In February 2020, the company reported that its revenue had reached ₹100 crore and active user base doubled to 16 million in a year.
 The company announced its entry into mental wellness segment, with the introduction of "HealthifySense", allowing users the access to counselling.
 It also announced a pilot with Fitternity to provide access to gyms and fitness studios as well a grocery ordering feature in partnership with Milkbasket in select locations.

+In August 2026, US nutrition startup, Berry Street, and HealthifyMe has merged.
+Founder of Berry Street, Noah Kotlove, and Healthify founder, Tunar Vashisht will act as co-CEOs.